tmssd/kb/docs/Dev/Prg/Langs/Html/index.md

 + `#!html <nav>` - page navigation: couple of links at the top of a page.

 + `#!html <main>` - represents the dominant content of the body of a document.
-The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application.
+The main content area consists of content that is ^^directly^^ related to or expands upon the central topic of a document, or the central functionality of an application.
+What it does not include is content that is repeated across multiple pages, like e.g. `#!html <header>` or `#!html <footer>` elements.

 + `#!html <article>` - very common element that we can use for a written article: blog post, etc.